APPLYING FOR THE EXAM

 Certification Management Fee

-The Certification Management Fee is a one-time charge of $800 that covers the full eight-year certification.
-As an ABUCM Diplomate you are required to remit the Certification Management Fee after the first year of certification.
-The ABUCM will send you an invoice by mail on the one-year anniversary of certification.
+ABUCM Diplomates are required to remit the Certification Management Fee of $800 after the first year of certification.
+The ABUCM will send an invoice by mail on the one-year anniversary of certification.
+Thereafter, an annual Certification Management Fee of $100 will be assessed.

 Recertification is required every eight years.
 The recertification process is internet-based, allowing Diplomates the opportunity to take the exam from any computer with internet access.
 The ABUCM will notify Diplomates by mail approximately 60 days prior to their expiration date with details and instructions for completing the recertification exam.